 A guide to how SRS accounts can work for you

 No matter what stage you are in life, saving for retirement can seem like a daunting task.
 Sure, you have your Central Provident Fund (CPF) savings.
-But if you imagine what kind of lifestyle you picture yourself having post-retirement, you might start to wonder if it’s enough.
+But if you imagine the lifestyle you picture yourself having post-retirement, you might start to wonder if it’s enough.

 While your compulsory CPF savings can help you save for retirement, you can take a more proactive approach to saving more for your retirement with the voluntary Supplementary Retirement Scheme (SRS) which was introduced by the Singapore government in 2001.